 Common pitfalls

 - Treating record number as identity.
 Record numbers are reused.
 The 64-bit file reference (record number plus sequence number) is the identifier that does not collide.
+If your script groups by record number alone, it will silently conflate deleted predecessors with their reusing successors.

 - Confusing the two timestamp sets.
-Every record carries timestamps in both
+Every record carries timestamps in

 When to skip Python entirely

 For one-off interactive analysis without any installation, drop the $MFT onto the browser parser on this site.
-It runs the same omerbenamram/mft crate compiled to WebAssembly, filters and searches client-side, and exports CSV — no Python required.
+It runs the same omerbenamram/mft crate compiled to WebAssembly, filters and searches client-side, and exports CSV.
+No Python required.